• search

 • Details of process safety evaluation and the recommendations

-Based on the technology transfer document batch production record to be generated prior to manufacturing start up
+Based on the technology transfer document, batch production record (BPR) is generated prior to manufacturing start up.

 Approval of BPR and Start of Manufacture

-After completion of the technology transfer, the required Batch Production Records (BPR) will be generated based on the details provided by the technical team and further will be reviewed and approved by the Quality Assurance (QA) team.
-Post-completion of the BPR approvals, manufacturing will follow.
+Following the completion of technology transfer, the required Batch Production Record (BPR) is prepared based on inputs from the technical team.
+The BPR is then reviewed and approved by the Quality Assurance (QA) team.
+Manufacturing commences upon completion of the BPR approval process.

 Experience in scale up of 500+ projects or 1500+ stages